quilligana/demo_blog/README.md

 #README

 This is a demo rails application based around a blog with user authentication and authorisation.
-It has been thrown together fairly rapidly to demonstrate an authentication strategy for a demo blog application.
+My aim is to use this as a demonstration of my coding skills and experience.
+Be warned, it is very much a work in progress but it is my hope to consistently update this with new features.
+Currently the css styling leaves a lot to be desired but that is not the aim of this project.
+I will endevour to tidy this up somewhat when I get a chance.

 [![Build Status](https://travis-ci.org/quilligana/demo_blog.svg?branch=master)](https://travis-ci.org/quilligana/demo_blog)
 [![Code Climate](https://codeclimate.com/github/quilligana/demo_blog.png)](https://codeclimate.com/github/quilligana/demo_blog)
 [![Coverage Status](https://img.shields.io/coveralls/quilligana/demo_blog.svg)](https://coveralls.io/r/quilligana/demo_blog)

+##Features

+I am constantly adding new features to this application for demonstration purposes.
+If you are interested in hiring me, and you would like to see a particular feature built out, just add it to the GitHub Issues and I will do my best to add it as soon as possible.

+-[x] Blog application
+-[x] Basic user authentication and authorization

+-[] Deploy to Heroku
+-[] Login with Twitter or Facebook using OmniAuth
+-[] Email notifications to users
+-[] Background Jobs
+-[] Comments System
+-[] Build out a secure json API for accessing articles and comments -[] Photo upload to Amazon S3 & display in blog post -[] Facebook, Twitter and Pinterest share links

 ##Installation